HMD Global Hints At 4G LTE Capable Version Of The Nokia 3310

 — Omoniyi Israel (@omoissy) March 1, 2017

 The new Nokia 3310 features a fairly large 2.4-inch QVGA display (for a feature phone, that is) and even gets a very basic, 2-megapixel camera with a LED flash for low light imaging.
 While the original Nokia 3310 was known for its legendary sturdiness, many people believe that the new model might not match up to the original when it comes to sheer quality.
-Anyway, coming back to the 22.1 hours of talk time, 31 days of standby time, MP3 playback time Up to 51 hours and FM radio playback time Up to 39 hours.
+The new model boasts of 22.1 hours of talk time, 31 days of standby time, MP3 playback time of up to 51 hours, and FM radio playback time of up to 39 hours.
 The new Nokia 3310 also gets 16MB of storage space (yes – that’s 16MB and not 16GB) — thankfully, with support for adding a MicroSD card for memory expansion.

 The Nokia 3310 is slated to go on sale later this year and will cost just over $51.
 Let us all hope the 4G LTE version of the handset does see the light of the day as well with a price tag that is close to the $51 mark.
 Would you buy the Nokia 3310 if Nokia announces a 4G LTE variant of the same?
-Do let us know in the comments section below.
+Share your thoughts in the comments section below.

-[Featured Image By HMD Global]
+[Featured Image by HMD Global]